 “Families who were not allowed to express anger and live in a household of ‘speak only when spoken to’ mentality tend to suppress their anger,” he says.
 “As an adult, they passively express their anger.”

 Instead of viewing this behavior in terms of “good” or “bad” (which can often be shame-inducing), let’s frame it in morally neutral terms: Is being passive aggressive working for you?
 Is it helping you cultivate happy and healthy relationships?
+Do you have the type of interpersonal relationships and professional relationships you desire?
 Is it allowing you to express and uphold your boundaries?
-If you’re reading this article, my guess is that the answer is no.

 “Being passive aggressive is an immature defense mechanism and likely served an important, protective function at some point in our lives when we did not know how to protect our emotions in other ways,” Drake explains.
 “Usually this develops when a person is a child when they may not have the words to express how they feel and how to be assertive.
 Being passive aggressive likely protected their emotions from being hurt further.
 However, as we grow, our brain develops, we mature, and we are able to analyze situations and have introspection, this defense mechanism may no longer be needed and may cause more harm than good.”